 Currently only 2% of British skiers travel by train to the Alps.
-You can reduce your CO2 emissions significantly by travelling by train so let’s look at the two main ways you can travel to the Alps by train:
+You can reduce your CO2 emissions significantly by travelling by train, so let’s look at the three main ways you can travel to the Alps by train:

 You can book your tickets direct, online or by using a specialist agency, details of which are listed below.

 The direct Travelski Express train only services certain resorts of the Tarentaise valley in France.
 However, it is possible to travel to many other resorts by train, by combining a Eurostar ticket to Paris with a SNCF train to the nearest station to your resort.

 Destinations (not an exclusive list, there are many, many options)